 The common theme, however, is the difficulty of maintenance and adaptation, to meet not only changing business needs but also the constraints and opportunities of evolving technology.
 To build and keep such applications, and the expertise they demand, requires the organization to invest significantly in non-core strengths.

-The core strength that your organization can most efficiently leverage is the “gold in the organization”; not only the gold content – as highlighted in the whitepaper “Smarter Content Reuse” (provided on request) by my colleague Martin Srubar – but also the institutional gold, the knowledge of your own processes embodied in the knowledge and expertise of your people.
+The core strength that your organization can most efficiently leverage is the “gold in the organization”; not only the gold content – as highlighted in the whitepaper “Smarter Content Reuse” by my colleague Martin Srubar – but also the institutional gold, the knowledge of your own processes embodied in the knowledge and expertise of your people.

 We, in turn, bring our core strengths to the table: our genuinely fit-for-purpose and cost-effective software and, for even better value for money, our people and our experience.
 My day job at ActiveDocs is Senior Solution Consultant; I look forward to engaging with you.

 Nick is an IT industry veteran with an eye for detail and a passion for doing things better.
 He’s been with us for 12 years and along with thought leadership has helped bring ActiveDocs products and services to many of our global customer base.